josevcm/nfc-laboratory/README.md

  If you think it is an interesting job or you plan to use it for something please send me an email and let me know, i will be happy to exchange experiences, thank you very much.

- This project is published under the terms of the MIT license, however there are parts of it that I have used and are subject to other types of licenses, please check if you are interested in this work.
+ This project is published under the terms of the MIT license, however there are parts of it subject to other types of licenses, please check if you are interested in this work.

  - AirSpy SDR driver (src/support/airspy)
  - RTL SDR driver (src/support/rtlsdr)